zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 under the condition that such usage reveals no private and sensitive information.

 Such data is a typical example of protodata.
-The owning company comes to a conclusion that the data cannot be easily utilized as such due to its primitive character and possible infringement of the contract by selling it in raw form to another entity, which could combine it with its own data and possibly misuse the insights by revealing sensitive information.
+The owning company comes to a conclusion that the data cannot be easily utilized as such due to its primitive characteristics and possible infringement of the contract by selling it in raw form to another entity, which could combine it with its own data and possibly misuse the insights by revealing sensitive information.